No products in the cart.

 3. Color Agnosia

-Color agnosia is similar to normal color blindness.
-Except whereas color blindness affects color perception, color agnosia affects color knowledge.
+Color agnosia is similar to color blindness.
+However, while color blindness affects the ability to perceive color, color agnosia affects color knowledge.

 4. Akinetopsia (Motion Blindness)

-This rare condition causes a person to not perceive motion in their visual field.
-Instead, you might see motion as a series of stills, like something moving under a strobe light.
+This rare condition results in the inability to perceive motion within the visual field.
+Instead, individuals with akinetopsia might see motion as a series of still images, like something moving under a strobe light.
+In severe cases, those with akinetopsia might not be able to detect motion at all, but their vision of stationary objects would remain intact.

 5. Simultanagnosia (Balint’s syndrome)